DCTorres1987/DCTorres1987.github.io/_posts/2021-01-03-javascript_challenge_palidrome.markdown

 ---

-A common Javascript Interview Question is to determining if a string is a Palindrome.
-A Palidrome is whether a string is the same reading frontward and backward.
+A common Javascript Interview Question is determining if a string is a Palindrome.
+A Palidrome is a string that reads the same frontward and backward.
 One way to determine if a string is a palidrome is to use the following code:

 ```
 function palindrome(string) {